skuriacs/Xbox_Achievements/readme.md

 </ol>

 # Analysis
-After running the program, you can run the .ipynb script that's included in the repo if you want to see some stats on your games with some fancy graphs and such!
+After running the program, you can run the .ipynb script that's included in the repo if you want to see some stats on your games with some graphs and shows which games gave you the most time to GamerScore value!